 He was fun to create.
 What’s not to love about a genius billionaire philanthropist who isn’t a total asshole?
 I liked the idea of taking everything away from someone who had it all–brains, money, fame, friends–and seeing what would happen.
-I made him a good guy, with simple tastes and a kind heart, two parts Doc Brown and one part Elon Musk or maybe Warren Buffet.
+I made him a good guy, a homebody with simple tastes and a kind heart, two parts Doc Brown and one part Samwise Gamgee.
 And then I broke him.

 The result is a good “quest for justice” adventure (or so I choose to delude myself ) but it stopped being Justin’s story early on.
 He couldn’t carry the book alone.
 I broke him a little too much.

 Most plot lines follow the protagonist’s development: the hero’s journey and all that.
 Their actions drive the story forward to its climax.
 Justin is physically and emotionally incapable of development.
 His brain was irreparably damaged.
 (Spoiler alert?
 Nah, it’s hinted in the cover blurb) He has a basket full of mental issues, indecisiveness among them, and he is unable to take care of himself.
 That makes him an impossible action hero.

 Coming to terms with his losses could’ve been a hero’s journey, but that wasn’t the main story Justin wanted to tell.
 He wanted bloody retribution in Controlled Descent, so I gave it to him along with a lot of companions who carry most of the traditional plotting weight.